Islive/bridge/docs/api/user/identity.md

 getUserId <small>- Added at v0.0.1</small>
 ------

-Get the user ID from a authenticated user.
+Get the user ID from the authenticated user.

 ### Parameters